pforret/jekyll.forret.com/_posts/2020/2020-05-30-simple-remote-portrait-photography.md

 ---
 COVID19 has had a huge impact of pretty much everything.
 For portrait photography, the 6-feet-apart, no-travelling, use-mouth-mask lockdown had made it almost impossible to do an in-person photo shoot.
 But every limit is also a challenge, Is it possible to do an interesting remote shoot via the internet?
 The answer is yes.
 I will give you some tips on how to do this.

-_This article only talks about a &#8216;simple&#8217; remote portrait photo shoot: 1 or 2 models, 1 photographer, with smartphone or tablet camera, no studio lighting, no DSLR, no assistant, no remote triggering, no tethering setup._
+_This article only talks about a &#8216;simple' remote portrait photo shoot: 1 or 2 models, 1 photographer, with smartphone or tablet camera, no studio lighting, no DSLR, no assistant, no remote triggering, no tethering setup._

 ## Preparing the remote shoot

   * **Timing**: check where the windows are in the place you will shoot and when they get light during the day.
 This is of crucial importance for the timing of the shoot.
 Also look for nice shadows: long hallways, the presence of curtains, window blinds.
 The model could take photos at different moments of the day to get a better feel for this.
   * **Mood board**: the model and photographer can collect and share a number of photos they find interesting/inspiring.
 Make it **_aspirational but realistic_**.
-Don&#8217;t add complicated yoga poses if your model is not a yoga fanatic, Don&#8217;t add Vanity Fair photos that were shot with a crew of 8 and $20K of lighting equipment.
-Don&#8217;t add photos that can only be taken with pro equipment (like a f/1.2 lens)
+Don't add complicated yoga poses if your model is not a yoga fanatic, Don't add Vanity Fair photos that were shot with a crew of 8 and $20K of lighting equipment.
+Don't add photos that can only be taken with pro equipment (like a f/1.2 lens)
   * **Application**: there are several options for the video connection.
       * **_Facetime_**: iPhone/iPad/Macbook devices only.
 Allows for [FaceTime Live photos](https://www.macrumors.com/how-to/capture-live-photo-in-facetime/), so the face of the photographer is not in the photos afterwards.
 Typical resolution: [**852&#215;1280**](https://toolstud.io/photo/megapixel.php?width=852&height=1280&compare=video&calculate=compressed#calculate) [HEIC](https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format) photos, +- 1 megapixel, with files smaller than 100KB(!).
 HEIC files can not be read by every software, so test it first.
       * **_Messenger_**: only requires a Facebook account from both parties.
 The photographer can work from a laptop where they resize the screen in such a way that their own photo is not in the way.
 I did this one of my first times, I took screenshots (Shift-Apple-3 on MacOS) that were 2560&#215;1440, of which [**818&#215;1364**](https://toolstud.io/photo/megapixel.php?width=818&height=1364&compare=video&calculate=compressed) was of the model.
 The resulting photos (after cropping) were 1MB PNG files.